turingschool/curriculum/source/projects/eventmanager.markdown

 * CSV files often contain comments, lines which start with a pound (#) character
 * Columns are unable to support a value which contain a comma (,) character

-Our goals is to get in contact with our event attendees.
+Our goal is to get in contact with our event attendees.
 It is not to define a CSV parser.
 This is often a hard concept to let go of when initially solving a problem with programming.
 An important rule to abide by while building software
 is: